 While historians are not sure who the first person to intentionally harvest cannabis was, they do know that there was much human migration across the world toward the end of the last Ice Age 12,000 years ago.1

 Other experts have speculated that because the grass was often gathered as a source of fuel, early humans began to notice and favor the cannabis plant.
-The oily seeds provided plenty of nutrition, and it became a food source that could be stored for months.
+The oily seeds provided nutrition, and it became a food source that could be stored for months.

 The fact that burning cannabis released aromatic smoke that filled caves and shelters with soothing and psychoactive properties added to the interest in this herb.

 Gravesites of prominent individuals from these eras have been found with cannabis inside.
 The charred cannabis seeds found in the gravesites of ancient Siberian shaman indicate that cannabis was also cultivated for its medicinal and recreational benefits around 3,000 BCE.

 From about 4,000 to 2,700 BCE, significant archaeological evidence suggests that individuals cultivated cannabis extensively as a food source and for the production of hemp textiles.